ObolNetwork/charon-distributed-validator-node/README.md

 docker-compose up
 ```

 Test whether the bootnode is publicly accessible.
-This should return a ENR:
+This should return an ENR:
 `curl http://replace.with.public.ip.or.hostname:3640/enr`

 Ensure the ENR returned by the bootnode contains the correct public IP and port by decoding it with https://enr-viewer.com/.

-Configure ALL charon nodes in your cluster to use this bootnode:
+Configure **ALL** charon nodes in your cluster to use this bootnode:

-- either via a flag: `--p2p-bootnodes=http://replace.with.public.ip.or.hostname:3640/enr`
+- Either by adding a flag: `--p2p-bootnodes=http://replace.with.public.ip.or.hostname:3640/enr`
-- or by setting the environment variable: `CHARON_P2P_BOOTNODES=http://replace.with.public.ip.or.hostname:3640/enr`
+- Or by setting the environment variable: `CHARON_P2P_BOOTNODES=http://replace.with.public.ip.or.hostname:3640/enr`

 # Project Status